chameleon666/sandbox/README.md

 # sandbox
-project to learn a enterprice solutrion for java
+project to learn an enterprice solutioins for java i would like to create a project from the scratch